Ralph Coe - President of Cleveland City Forge Company

 Ralph Coe’s family organized what was to become the Cleveland Drop Forge Co. on January 1, 1864.
-A partnership known as Coe, Ely, & Harmon was formed on January 1, 1864, to produce railroad-car axles and heavy hex shafts, rudder frames, and major forgings for the marine trade.
-The firm incorporated in 1871 as the Cleveland City Forge & Iron Company shortened some years later to Cleveland City Forge Company.
+A partnership known as Coe, Ely, & Harmon was formed to produce railroad-car axles and heavy hex shafts, rudder frames, and major forgings for the marine trade.
+The firm incorporated in 1871 as the Cleveland City Forge & Iron Company, shortened some years later to Cleveland City Forge Company.
 The factory was situated on the old river bed.

 Coe maintained his great-grandfather’s farm home for a long while, but he said living in two places is not so satisfactory, so he concentrated on one of Bratenahl’s most unusual homes.
 Ralph Coe was a Francophile and an internationally known collector of modern French impressionist and post-impressionist paintings.
 It was only natural that he would build a French Normandy chateau.
-The home was a perfect setting for works by Renoir, Pissarro, Monet and Edouard Manet.
+The home was a perfect setting for works by Renoir, Pissarro, Monet, and Edouard Manet.

 Ralph Mortimer Coe was born on June 22, 1882, the only son of Lord Mortimer and Lorinda Coe.
 (The name Lord was his father’s first name and not a title.)
 Ralph was born on Euclid Avenue, attended University School, and graduated from Yale University in 1906.